Manishearth/manishearth.github.io/source/_posts/2017-05-19-teaching-programming-proactive-vs-reactive.markdown

 In person, you _can_ mix these two, and in doing so you get a "best of both worlds" situation.
 Yay!

-But ... we don't really learn much programming in person in a classroom setup.
+But ... we don't really learn much programming in a classroom setup.
 Sure, some folks learn the basics in college for a few years, but everything they learn after that isn't in a classroom situation where this can work[^2].
 I'm an autodidact,